 Where are Ticks in my Yard?

 Although a lot of people assume that ticks are only found in the woods, they can actually live and breed in many other habitats.
-Here are some areas that you might be most likely to find ticks on your Lehigh Valley property.
+Here are some areas that you might be most likely to find ticks on your Pennsylvania property.

 - Tall brush and grass